Sailor Moon Cosmos: Development

 The sequel was first teased at the end of the second film of Sailor Moon Eternal.
 In April 2022, it was announced that the sequel covering the Stars arc of the manga was to be produced as a two-part anime film project, titled Pretty Guardian Sailor Moon Cosmos The Movie (劇場版「美少女戦士セーラームーン」, Gekijōban Bishōjo Senshi Sērā Mūn Kosumosu).
-Majority of key staff members from Eternal two-part film returned, with Kazuyuki Fudeyasu writing the screenplay, Kazuko Tadano designing the characters, and original creator and mangaka Naoko Takeuchi chief supervising the films' production, while Tomoya Takahashi had taken over Chiaki Kon's position as a director.
+Majority of key staff members from Eternal two-part film returned, with Kazuyuki Fudeyasu writing the screenplay, Kazuko Tadano designing the characters, and original creator and mangaka Naoko Takeuchi chief supervising the films' production, while Tomoya Takahashi served as a director for Cosmos.
 Studio Deen will also continue to co-animate and produce the films with Toei Animation.

-In an interview with director Tomoya Takahashi and producers Hideharu Gomi and Seira Takano, even though Cosmos served as a conclusion to the Sailor Moon Crystal series overall, Takahashi was given much more freedom from the producers than the previous directors, and thus taking the opportunity to include visual homages to the Sailor Moon franchise; the manga and the 1990s anime series, as well as the 2003 live-action series.
+In an interview with director Tomoya Takahashi and producers Hideharu Gomi and Seira Takano, Takano revealed that the production started during COVID-19 pandemic, and as she was searching for new directors at the time, majority of the Studio Deen staff members highly recommended Tomoya Takahashi to direct the film.
+Both producers also stated that even though Cosmos served as a conclusion to the Sailor Moon Crystal series overall, Takahashi was given much more freedom from the producers than the previous directors, and thus taking the opportunity to include visual homages to the Sailor Moon franchise; the manga and the 1990s anime series, as well as the 2003 live-action series.

+In the visual book interview, screenwriter Kazuyuki Fudeyasu found the writing process interesting, as in Eternal, it was about friends coming together one by one, while Cosmos was the opposite, losing friends one after the other.
+He also added a scene before the credits that makes an homage to the very first chapter of the manga.
+Character designer Kazuko Tadano noted that she had the same feeling with Eternal, where everything felt fresh for her, since there were so many new characters that she had never designed before.